adamwan-nexplore/guidebook-nxp-hk/how-we-share/rest-api.md

 - mPUT ?
 ### 3.3 If supporting multiple resources in a single call, think about:
 - How to manage transaction when more than one resources?
-- how to manage failures? / rollback? / atomic? / best effort?
+- How to manage failures? / rollback? / atomic? / best effort?

 ## 4. Standard & Frameworks
 ### 4.1 [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html)